worblehat/worblehat.github.io/_posts/2014-03-05-Compiling_libgit2_for_Android.md

 # Compile libgit2

-Download the [libgit2 sources](https://github.com/libgit2/libgit2/releases) and create a file named toolchain.cmake with the following content in it's root directory (actually you can create the file wherever you like as long as you provide the correct path to CMake later).
+Download the [libgit2 sources](https://github.com/libgit2/libgit2/releases) and create a file named toolchain.cmake with the following content in its root directory (actually you can create the file wherever you like as long as you provide the correct path to CMake later).

 {% highlight CMake %}